 Pioneers such as Thompson were hardly the first residents of the present-day park.
 Several mounds of prehistoric American Indian origin are found in the park, and at the time the first American settlers showed up, the area was still being used by Sac and Fox tribes.
 Presently, the park offers many opportunities for such recreational and leisure activities as camping, picnicking, hiking and fishing.
 There are both basic and electric campsites in the park.
-The camping area features modern restrooms, hot showers, a dumping station, laundromat and playground equipment.
+The camping area features modern restrooms, hot showers, a dumping station, a laundromat and playground equipment.

 Camp Grand River, a group camp, is available to nonprofit organizations, and offers sleeping cabins, a dining lodge with kitchen, a recreation hall and outdoor recreational facilities, including a play court.
 The 18-acre Crowder Lake is regularly stocked with fish to tempt the angler.
 Picnic sites are scattered throughout the park.
 For larger family gatherings, an enclosed shelter with electricity is available, as are two open shelters; all of which can be reserved by contacting the park superintendent.
 A paved tennis court is another of the recreational offerings.
 The park offers several forest trails for hikers including one that leads to the Thompson River.